Fidelis-Osikhena/Pneumonia-Detection/README.md

 # Pneumonia Detection from Chest X-ray Images using Deep Learning

-This repository contains the code and data pipeline for a deep learning-based pneumonia detection project.
+This repository contains the code for a deep learning-based pneumonia detection project.
 It compares transfer learning and custom CNNs, and evaluates model explainability using Grad-CAM.

 ## 🧪 Project Overview